Table of Contents

 When Pain Does Not Go Away

-Chronic back pain is difficult to live with because it makes even the simplest tasks or movements difficult.
+Chronic back pain is challenging because it makes even the simplest tasks or movements difficult.
 For women, it is low back pain that often drives them to see a physician for evaluation.

-Persistent pain should not be ignored because it may be due to something more serious than a sprain or strain, like sciatica, a ruptured disc or infection.
+Persistent pain should not be ignored because it may be due to something more serious than a sprain or strain, like sciatica, a ruptured disc, or an infection.
 Sharp pain that comes on suddenly should not be ignored either.
-It is always better to see a physician when home remedies do not help relieve pain or acute or chronic pain interferes with life activities.
+It is always better to see a physician when home remedies do not help relieve pain, or acute or chronic pain interferes with life activities.

 Specialists at the Spine and Pain Clinics of North America can help you understand the causes of your pain and develop an effective treatment plan.
 Don’t hesitate to reach out for professional assistance and take the first step towards a pain-free life.